RoeiOfri/homebridge-palgate-opener/README.md

 # FAQ
 ### Can I control more than one Pal Gate barriers?
-Yes you can! just insert the block more than once with different name, token and deviceID and it should work just fine.
+Yes you can! just insert the block more than once with different name and with the same token and deviceID and it should work just fine.
 ### Will I still be able to use the PalGate app on my phone?
 No, if you reopen the app you will be asked to re-authorize therefore the token obtained via CLI will get revoked and HomeKit will not be able communicate with the gate any more.
+### Will I still be able to use voice-dial to open the gate?
+Yes you can, it has nothing to do with this plugin.
 ### I re-signed to PalGate app and now I can't control the gate via HomeKit, what do I do?
 Just re-run the tool, update the config file with the new token and you're good to go!